jeffoconnorau/AGMPowerCLI/GCBDR.md

 PS /> connect-agm -agmip agm-666993295923.backupdr.actifiogo.com -agmuser powershell@avwservicelab1.iam.gserviceaccount.com -oauth2ClientId 486522031570-fimdb0rbeamc17l3akilvquok1dssn6t.apps.googleusercontent.com
 Login Successful!
 ```
-If your user does not have a role set, use the Management Console GUI to set it as per the API instructions above.
+If your user does not have a role set, use the Management Console GUI to set it as per the instructions in Simplified User Add solution.

 We can start issuing commands.
 If your commands fail, then your user does not have a role set.
 Set your role using the management console and then login again.
 ```